ls1intum/thesis-template-typst/README.md

 * Your name (without e-mail address or matriculation number)
 * The start and submission date

+### Choose Reference Format
+The template supports two reference formats:

+1. **YAML** (`thesis.yml`):
+      - Recommended for precise control over reference formatting and styling

+2. **BibTeX** (`thesis.bib`):
+      - This is the default export format of Zotero's BibTeX plugin
+      - If you choose this format, you need to update all occurrences of `thesis.yml` to `thesis.bib` in the template files
+      - You can also convert BibTeX to YAML using the Hayagriva CLI tool:
+      ```bash
+      hayagriva convert thesis.bib thesis.yml
+      ```

 ### Write your thesis
 For the actual content of your thesis, there is a dedicated folder named [`/content`](/content) which includes all the chapters and sections of your thesis.
 This applies for the proposal as well as the thesis (see [`/content/proposal`](/content/proposal) for proposal content).
 You can add or remove chapters as needed (adapt the [`thesis.typ`](/thesis.typ) with the `#include(...)` accordingly).
 If you need to customize the layout of the template, you can do so by modifying the corresponding file in the [`layout`](/layout) directory.

 ### Build PDFs locally
 Once you have installed Typst, you can use it like this: